prettier/prettier/docs/cli.md

 :::info

+Plugin identity is included in cache keys using a hybrid approach:
+1. **Explicit metadata**: When plugins export `prettierPluginMeta` with name/version
+2. **Package.json fallback**: When plugins don't have metadata, Prettier reads their package.json for name/version
-Plugin identity is included in cache keys when plugins provide metadata via the `prettierPluginMeta` export.
-For plugins without metadata, cache behavior remains unchanged for backward compatibility.
-We recommend that plugin authors add metadata to enable proper cache invalidation.
+3. **Legacy behavior**: For plugins without either, cache behavior remains unchanged for backward compatibility

+We recommend that plugin authors add explicit metadata for the fastest and most reliable cache invalidation.

 :::